44+ Awesome Uses for Beeswax

 If you or someone you know enjoys playing woodwind instruments, beeswax deserves a place in your equipment bag.
 A thin coat of beeswax on the reeds will ensure a good, tight fit.

-Protect and Improve Your Tambourine
+Protecting and Improving Your Tambourine

 Do you play the tambourine?
 A light coating of wax on the surface of your tambourine allows fingers to roll off better.
 This gives you a chance for a better performance and protects your instrument.